Belle Isle Aquarium

-On April 3, 2005, after 101 years, the aquarium’s doors shut for good, joining many of the other Belle Isle attractions that have disappeared, from horse and pony rides to a skating pavilion to the Detroit Boat Club and the Belle Isle Zoo.
+On April 3, 2005, after 101 years, the aquarium was shuttered, joining many of the other Belle Isle attractions that had disappeared, from horse and pony rides to the Belle Isle Zoo.
 More than 4,000 people turned out for the final day.
 About a half hour before the doors closed for good, there was a line of more than 250 people snaking out the door and down the block, the Detroit Free Press reported.

 When it closed, the aquarium was home to more than 4,000 fish and other aquatic creatures, from shrimp to small sharks.
 The fish were packed up and exiled to other aquariums, the tanks were drained and the doors were locked.
 At the time, Kilpatrick said the critters were on loan and would be retrieved if the city built a new aquarium or reopened the old one.